iodepo/odis-arch/book/thematics/depth/index.md

 }
 ```

 Note that in the above the type https://schema.org/PropertyValue is presented with a value.
-However, in the case
-where there is a large range of values including them is not useful.
-However, there are two alternative
-properties that might be useful.
+This is not necessary if the goal is to describe the variable, rather tham report its values.
+However, it is recommended that the range of depth values measured is reported.
 In the following example, the value has been replaced with the properties
 minValue and maxValue.

 ```json